Arindam200/devto-mcp/README.md

 - "Search for articles about machine learning"
 - "Create a new article titled 'Getting Started with Python'"
 - "Update my article with ID 5678 to fix a typo in the content"

-## Advanced Features

-### Custom Prompts

-The server provides pre-defined prompts that can be used by AI assistants:

-- `search_prompt` - Create a formatted search prompt
-- `analyze_article` - Create a prompt to analyze a specific article

 ## Authentication